mrsingh-rishi/insyd-fullstack-assignment/README.md

 - Select a user from the dropdown
 - Follow other users and create content
 - Watch real-time notifications appear instantly!

+**Note**: Backend API runs on port 5001 to avoid conflicts with macOS AirPlay Receiver on port 5000.

 ## 🔧 API Endpoints